AutoJenny/blog/docs/database/README.md

 2. Direct database access for advanced operations
 3. Migration scripts for schema changes

-Note: The web interface for database management has been removed.
+Note: When rendering workflow sub-stages in the frontend, always use the actual stage_data from the backend for each post and sub-stage, not just the static workflow definition.
+The web interface for database management has been removed.
 Use the command line tools or direct database access instead.

 See individual model documentation for detailed field descriptions and usage examples.